8kit-io/n8n-node-8kit-community/README.md

 ## 🚀 What is the 8kit n8n Node?

 The 8kit n8n node brings 8kit capabilities directly into your n8n workflows.
-Easily access the powerful capabilities of the 8kit suite directly from within n8n (Set, Lookup, Lock, App).
+Easily access the powerful capabilities of the 8kit suite directly from within n8n (Uniq, Lookup, Lock, App).

 ### What is 8kit?